Home » How To » Coaxial Cable

 Pros:

-• Excellent shielding, especially when working with HDTV at frequencies below 50 MHz;
+• Excellent shielding, especially when working with HDTV at frequencies below 50 MHz.

-• the small diameter of the center core (0.02-0.023 in) 0,5-0,58 mm and outer sheath (about 0.24 in) 6 mm simplifies installation in cable channels.
+• The small center core diameter (0.02-0.023 in, 0.5-0.58 mm) and outer sheath (about 0.24 in, 6 mm) make installation easier in cable channels.

 Minuses:

-• narrower frequency range than RG-6 – only 2 GHz;
+• Narrower frequency range than RG-6 – only 2 GHz.

 RG-6